Skip to main content

 Preventing the spread of children’s coughs, colds, and flu

+Colds and flu in toddlers and other children may prove difficult to manage.
 When children cough or sneeze into their hands or touch their runny nose, germs and viruses get onto their skin.
 They can then pass these germs around when they touch other objects, surfaces or people.
 Cold viruses can live on objects and surfaces for several hours, making it vital that children clean their hands after coughing or sneezing before touching anything else to stop the virus from spreading.

 Unless your child is seriously unwell, it’s normally okay to send them to school if they have a cold or cough.
 Just be sure they understand the importance of washing their hands.